mbrugman67/BusPirate-docs-hugo/content/docs/binmode-reference/protocol-bpio2.md

 See [flatc](https://flatbuffers.dev/quick_start/) for language-specific usage instructions.

 ### Configuration
-- The **ConfigurationRequest** is used to configure the Bus Pirate's settings and hardware.
+- A **ConfigurationRequest** configures the Bus Pirate settings and hardware.
-- The **ConfigurationResponse** contains any error message.
+- A **ConfigurationResponse** contains any error message.

 #### ConfigurationRequest